 Looking for varroa and collection of specimens

-- examine the empty shaker jar and lid for varroa.
+- Examine the empty shaker jar and lid for varroa.
 If you wear glasses to read, wear them while looking for varroa.
-The mites are reddish-brown; 1.1 mm long and 1.7 mm broad
+The mites are reddish-brown; 1.1 mm long and 1.7 mm broad.

-- inspect the water surface for varroa, other mites and insects.
-If you find any, carefully place them into a small jar with methylated spirits and place the jar in a cool position away from sunlight
+- Inspect the water surface for varroa, other mites and insects.
+If you find any, carefully place them into a small jar with methylated spirits and place the jar in a cool position away from sunlight.

-- alternatively, pour the water through a piece of light coloured fine close-weaved household cleaning cloth, or coffee filter paper.
+- Alternatively, pour the water through a piece of light coloured fine close-weaved household cleaning cloth, or coffee filter paper.
 Inspect the cloth or filter paper for varroa, other mites and insects.
-If any of these are present or suspected to be present, place and seal the filter cloth or filter paper in a small zip-lock plastic bag or other sealable container
+If any of these are present or suspected to be present, place and seal the filter cloth or filter paper in a small zip-lock plastic bag or other sealable container.

-- use a water-proof pen, label the specimen jar and/or ziplock bag and the hive tested with the same number for later identification.
+- Use a water-proof pen, label the specimen jar and/or ziplock bag and the hive tested with the same number for later identification.

 Steps if you find or suspect presence of varroa in your apiary

 It is important that when varroa is found or even suspected to be present in an apiary that it is not spread to another apiary.

-- don't remove bees or any hive components from this apiary as this could help spread the mite
+- Don't remove bees or any hive components from this apiary as this could help spread the mite.

-- before leaving the apiary, inspect your vehicle to make sure that there are no bees trapped inside or on the radiator.
+- Before leaving the apiary, inspect your vehicle to make sure that there are no bees trapped inside or on the radiator.
 Spray and remove any bees that could be carried from the apiary.
 Check the tray of the truck, ute or trailer as well.
-Boxes of combs and other hive material on your vehicle which bees might have entered must be left at the apiary
+Boxes of combs and other hive material on your vehicle which bees might have entered must be left at the apiary.

-- thoroughly wash hands, hive tool, smoker and any other equipment to ensure varroa is not carried from the apiary
+- Thoroughly wash hands, hive tool, smoker and any other equipment to ensure varroa is not carried from the apiary.

-- use a fine toothed comb or brush to remove any mites that may have lodged in hair or beards
+- Use a fine toothed comb or brush to remove any mites that may have lodged in hair or beards.

-- check clothing for any 'passenger' bees that could be carried by you when leaving the apiary.
+- Check clothing for any 'passenger' bees that could be carried by you when leaving the apiary.
 If another person is with you, have them check your clothing for passenger bees.

-If you see or suspect varroa is present in your apiary, you must notify an Inspector of Livestock (DPI apiary officer, animal health officer or veterinary officer) without delay and by the quickest means possible.
+If you see or suspect varroa is present in your apiary, you must notify an Inspector of Livestock (department apiary officer, animal health officer or veterinary officer) without delay and by the quickest means possible.